GamesCreed

 This month was intended to be the release date for the multiplayer freemium for ‘Resident Evil Village’ owners.

-The resident evil crew mentioned all their plans and decisions in a tweet.
+The Resident Evil crew mentioned all their plans and decisions in a tweet.
 Capcom advertised Re: Verse as a free bonus for Resident Evil Village owners.
-The studio also mentioned that those who possess a physical copy of Village should keep theirs Re: Verse download code secure.
-And they advised that not only they can secure their download, they should also add it to their account.
-This way they’ll be ready to go when the game launches.
-In this game, you can return from death but as a zombie.
+The studio also mentioned that those who possess a physical copy of Village should keep their Re: Verse download code secure.
+And they advised that not only can they secure their download, but they should also add it to their account.
+This way, they’ll be ready to go when the game launches.
+In this game, you can return from death, but as a zombie.
 And, after five minutes, the player with the most points wins.

 For players who purchased a physical version of Resident Evil Village, we recommend that you keep track of the included Resident Evil Re:Verse download code or add it to your account now so that you are ready to play when the game launches next year.